 In 2012, RTC began the process of adopting and implementing its current governance model.
 The goal of developing a shared governance model was established when the College Board of Trustees decided to govern by policy.
 The concepts shaping the model were agreed upon by a task force identified by the college president.

-RTC’s governance model includes planning, development and monitoring of policy for the college and is made up of five councils: College Council, Diversity Equity and Inclusion Council (DEIC), Facilities Council, Learning Council, and Technology Council.
+RTC’s governance model includes planning, development and monitoring of policy for the college and is made up of five councils: Resource and Planning Council, Diversity Equity and Inclusion Council (DEIC), Facilities Council, Learning Council, and Technology Council.
 Four of the five councils have responsibility for specific college functions.
 In addition to its scope of work, the college council is charged with responsibility for the operation and effectiveness of the college governance model as a whole.